 The HDS costs $2,999 and requires a license subscription that costs $2,000 per year.
 If you are interested in the HDS 3000, you can contact Blue Streak Electronics.

 While the Monitor III is undoubtedly the best OBD2 scanner for Subaru cars, it is also expensive.
-If you are looking for an affordable professional-level scanner for Subaru, check out Autel MaxiDAS Professional Scanner.
+If you want an affordable professional-level scanner for Subaru, check out Autel MaxiDAS Professional Scanner.

-Based on our experience and research, we think that the Foxwell All System Scanner, such as NT624 Elite, is a great choice for Subaru owners.
-In comparison, Autel MaxiSys Tool is the best diagnostic scanner for Subaru mechanics.
+Based on our experience and research, we think that the YOUCANIC Full System Scanner is a great choice for Subaru owners.
+Autel MaxiSys Tool is another good choice diagnostic scanner for Subaru cars and SUVs but it is more expensive than the YOUCANIC scanner.

 If you are looking for an OBD2 that will allow you to read engine codes and erase the Check Engine Light (Service Engine Soon), you don’t need to spend hundreds of dollars on a diagnostic scanner.
 Any generic OBD2 scanner will get the job done.